maxruby/OpenCV.jl/README.md

-##OpenCV.jl
+#OpenCV.jl

 The OpenCV (C++) interface for Julia.

 <br>
 OpenCV.jl aims to provide an interface for [OpenCV](http://opencv.org) computer vision applications (C++) directly in [Julia] (http://julia.readthedocs.org/en/latest/manual/).
 It relies primarily on [Cxx.jl](https://github.com/Keno/Cxx.jl), the Julia C++ foreign function interface (FFI).
 OpenCV.jl comes bundled with the [Qt framework](http://qt-project.org/) - though not essential, it supports many convenient GUI functions.
+The package also contains thin wrappers for common C++ classes such as `std::vectors` for direct use in Julia.

 The OpenCV API is described [here](http://docs.opencv.org/trunk/modules/core/doc/intro.html).
 OpenCV.jl is organized along the following modules: